valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-backend-libraries.md

   As a consequence of this change, the environment variable `VALTIMO_JWT_SECRET` has been renamed to `VALTIMO_OAUTH_PUBLIC_KEY`.

+* **Property 'valtimo.jwt.tokenValidityInSeconds' renamed**
+  The application property `valtimo.jwt.tokenValidityInSeconds` has been renamed to `valtimo.oauth.tokenValidityInSeconds`.
+To better describe what this property is used for.

+  As a consequence of this change, the environment variable `VALTIMO_JWT_TOKEN_VALIDITY_IN_SECONDS` has been renamed to `VALTIMO_OAUTH_TOKEN_VALIDITY_IN_SECONDS`.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations